hashicorp/terraform-provider-azurerm/website/docs/d/storage_container.html.markdown

 * `container_access_type` - The Access Level configured for this Container.

-* `has_immutability_policy` - Is there an Immutability Policy configured on this Storage Container?
+* `has_extended_immutability_policy` - Is there an Immutability Policy configured on this Storage Container?

 * `has_legal_hold` - Is there a Legal Hold configured on this Storage Container?